EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 Alternatively, a script was developed to allow simultaneaously create a client, create resources and protect them.
 The script can be found in https://github.com/EOEPCA/um-identity-service/tree/master/scripts.
 The script interacts with Identity API and therefore requires admin authorization.
-It accepts basic authentication with username and password with -u and -p, respectively.
-Or a bearer access token with -t.
+It accepts basic authentication with username and password with `-u` and `-p` parameters, respectively.
+Or a bearer access token with `-t` parameter.
 To generate the access token needed to use the script, you can get it through the login in the eoepca portal, by accessing the cookies in the browser.
 Or you can generate an access token using postman oauth2.0, as described in: https://learning.postman.com/docs/sending-requests/authorization/oauth-20/#requesting-an-oauth-20-token.